ricardoauribe/functional/README.md

-Also applied to an array, in this case it will receive a function that will stablish a criteria that will filter certain elements from the array, the ones that return true will be appended to the resulting array
+Also applied to an array, in this case it will receive a function that will stablish a criteria that will filter certain elements from the array, the ones that return true will be appended to the resulting array.

 ```
 my_result_array = my_source_array.filter(